Become a Licensed Phlebotomy Technician (CPT-1)!

 Gain Real World Experience

-Upon successful completion of the classroom segment, and after passing the national certification exam, students are assigned to a Clinical Externship on campus (or at a local hospital, laboratory, or clinic when these sites open again for externship students, post COVID-19).
-The State of California requires a minimum of 40 hours and 50 successful blood draws during Externship.
+Upon successful completion of the classroom segment, and after passing the national certification exam, students are assigned to a Clinical Externship at a local hospital, laboratory, or clinic.
+The State of California requires a minimum of 40-hours and 50 successful blood draws during Externship.
 BAMA Institute Externships last between 2-to-4 weeks.

 State Approval for Licensing

 Our Phlebotomy Program is approved by the State of California Department of Health Services – Laboratory Field Services Division (LFS).